-Earning Your Engineering Degree Online
+Earning Your Engineering Online Degree

 Where cost is an issue, it is hard to beat the appeal of an online university, particularly for non-resident students.
 For example, Purdue University’s College of Engineering offers an online master’s degree programs and a variety of on-campus programs.
 The school’s on-campus flat rate tuition for eight hours of graduate studies is priced at $14,402 for out-of-state students.
 By contrast, eight hours of non-resident online course in engineering could cost as little as $9,778, yielding over 32% in savings.

-Online programs offer unprecedented convenience for learners.
-While program requirements vary, online programs commonly use video lecture setup.
+Online degree programs offer unprecedented convenience for learners.
+While degree program requirements vary, online programs commonly use video lecture setup.
 This allows students to watch from the convenience of their homes, offices, or even while traveling.
 Unlike lectures that take place on campus, an online program can be watched and rewatched, allowing for better information retention.
-While many programs maintain a highly structured schedule, some programs even allow students to take longer than a single semester for a given course.
+While many degree programs maintain a highly structured schedule, some degree programs even allow students to take longer than a single semester for a given course.
 Features such as these allow for unprecedented pacing control, making online courses particularly attractive to students with full-time jobs or other commitments.

 Through the use of technology, online programs create an online learning environment that is in some ways similar but in other ways very different from their on-campus counterparts.
 Some universities rely heavily on the student to study assigned texts in a conventional manner, while others encourage learning through the application of interactive media online.
 Figuring out your learning style and choosing a college to match can make all the difference when it comes to retention and performance both in school and later in your career.